limeleaf-collective/website/content/blog/why-limeleaf-is-a-co-op.md

 <!-- more -->

-But we believe the co-op model offers unique advantages for small tech companies (note the word small) trying to build an equitable, purpose-driven culture.
+However, we believe the co-op model offers unique advantages for small tech companies (note the word small) trying to build an equitable, purpose-driven culture.
 In small companies, collective ownership can breed accountability, foster innovation, and fuel a genuine excitement to succeed.
 It also improves the chances that co-op Members, not just founders and outside investors, benefit from that success.

 So, what do we mean when we say, “Limeleaf operates as a co-op”?